twinysam/INSIDE-ARG/readme.md

 The **stickers** that seal the wrapping contain a puzzle.

-These is what those stickers look like:
+This is what those stickers look like:

 ![Collector's Edition sticker](https://i.imgur.com/1mLxx7Z.png)